See below for the frequently asked questions.

 Study abroad program policies

 - Arriving late or departing early is not permitted.
 Program directors work hard to create a program that immerses students in the local environment and meets Harvard’s curricular standards.
-It is important for students to be present for all aspects of the program.
+It is important for you to be present for all aspects of the program.

-Harvard Summer School is aware of the risks associated with international travel, and adheres to the Harvard College Policy on Undergraduate Travel Abroad.
+Harvard Summer School is aware of the risks associated with international travel and adheres to the Harvard College Policy on Undergraduate Travel Abroad.
 This policy sets forth international travel restrictions for Harvard College students and post-baccalaureate fellows.
 Please see Harvard Global Support Services for a full statement of this policy.
 Harvard Summer School reserves the right to cancel or adjust any program should the risk rating for that particular location change before or during the program.

 Harvard Summer School reserves the right to cancel programs due to low enrollment or local adverse conditions.
 If a course is canceled prior to the start of the program, your tuition will be refunded in full, but you are responsible for textbooks, coursepacks, or other incurred expenses.